feedyard/tf_aws_efs/README.md

 efs terraform module
 ===========

-A terraform module to provide a VPC in AWS.
+A terraform module to create an EFS file system mount in AWS.

 Module Input Variables